ahunter-pythian/jira-cmd/README.md

-    ready-to-test <issue>       Move a Tehama issue to READY TO TEST status. in-development              List all my Tehama Jira issues with status IN DEVELOPMENT. versions [options]          List the fix version for a Tehama Bug release <issue> <version>   Attach a Tehama issue to release <version>. show [options] <issue>      Show info about a Tehama issue
+    ready-to-test <issue>       Move a Tehama issue to READY TO TEST status. in-development              List all my Tehama Jira issues with status IN DEVELOPMENT. versions [options]          List the fix version for a Tehama Bug status <issue>              Get the current status for a Tehama issue release <issue> <version>   Attach a Tehama issue to release <version>. show [options] <issue>      Show info about a Tehama issue